 We store your ultrasound data remotely in our secure Butterfly Cloud and do not use local image storage for uploaded studies.
 As a result, viewing and loading studies requires an internet connection.
 Upload to a PACS system, sharing studies with colleagues, or downloading a study requires an internet connection.

 After the app has been downloaded onto a mobile device, the account has been created and the user has logged in, the Butterfly can be used without the internet.

 Please note that Butterfly iQ app must connect to the internet every 30 days to ensure there are no critical safety or software updates.
 If your device does not connect to the internet for 30 days or more, you will be unable to scan until connected to the internet.

 If you require the ability to use your Butterfly for more than 30 days without internet access, please click here to contact Butterfly Support.

 In some scenarios, it's possible that multiple users might be using the same probe or group of probes.
 Each of these users' mobile devices will need to connect to the internet every 30 days or less to continue using the probe.

-If two devices have different versions of the app, the probe will need to install firmware every time it switches between the two devices.
+When the Butterfly iQ App is updated, it may include firmware that will be installed on the probe when it is first plugged in following the update.
+This firmware update does not require internet access and can take between 15-90 seconds.
+If two mobile devices have different versions of the app, the probe will need to update firmware every time it switches between the two devices.

-In the case of remote use, it might be worth considering having one dedicated device associated with the Butterfly iQ.
+In the case of remote use, having one dedicated device associated with the Butterfly might be preferred.
 In that scenario, you can control the probe and mobile device's app versions, and connect them to the internet on a regular schedule.